Happiness (The 1975 song)

 "Happiness" is a song recorded by English band the 1975.
 It was released on 3 August 2022 as the second single from their fifth studio album, Being Funny in a Foreign Language (2022).

 The song peaked at number 46 on the UK Singles Chart and 65 in Ireland.

 Composition

 "Happiness" is a disco song.
-It was written by band members Matty Healy and George Daniel with DJ Sabrina the Teenage DJ.
-Healy, Daniel, and Jack Antonoff serve as its producers.
 The song is performed in the key of B major with a tempo of 118 beats per minute in common time.
-The band's vocals span from F4 to G5 and follows a chord progression of B–Gm7–F–B–Gm7–Dm7.
+The band's vocals span from F3 to G4 and follows a chord progression of B–Gm7–F–B–Gm7–Dm7.